Bautzen II: Museum

 Political prisoners were released in 1989 very soon after the reunification of Germany.
-From 1989 a small number of petty criminals (a maximum of 23) were still held in the prison, but in January 1992 it closed completely.
+From 1989 a small number of petty criminals (a maximum of 23) were still held in the prison, but in January 1992 it closed as a prison completely.

 After some discussion it was decided to retain the prison in its entirety as a memorial and free museum.
-It is accessed from the north-east, as the police headquarters and law courts remain operational to south, east and west.
+It is accessed from the north-east, as the police headquarters and law courts remain operational to south, east, and west.
 It opened as a museum in 1993.
 Most of the building is preserved untouched.
 Some of the larger rooms contain exhibits explaining the history of the building, some of the prisoners, and some of the guards.
 The exercise yards are only accessible by special request.

 There is no fee to visit.
 Volunteers offer some information.
 The outer buildings contain a self-service cafe and a display of East German prison transport.

 The prison is accessed from the north off Weigangstrasse.

-Karnickelberg Graveyard
+Karnickelberg graveyard

-A graveyard for prisoners who died of illness or from beatings lies on Talstrasse in northern Bautzen, close to Bautzen I (the Yellow Misery).
-This mainly represents death in the Soviet period 1945 to 1949.
+A graveyard for prisoners who died of illness or from beatings lies on Talstrasse in northern Bautzen, close to Bautzen I (the 'Yellow Misery').
+This mainly represents deaths during the Soviet period 1945 to 1949.

-The area was formalised in 1990 into an area capable of public visitation, and information boards were added.
-A memorial chapel was erected in 2000 providing shelter and more information on the victims.
+The area was formally opened as a public-access area in 1990, with information boards were added.
+A memorial chapel was erected in 2000, which provides more information on the victims and shelter for visitors.